 Early Thoughts for Next Year

-This is an optional section, but depending on your audience and the rationale for writing your report, you might find it helpful to include a section on the direction the PMO will be taking in the year to come.
+This is an optional section, but depending on your audience and the rationale for writing your PMO end of year report, you might find it helpful to include a section on the direction the PMO will be taking in the year to come.
 Perhaps the report highlighted some areas where your team needs project management training, or where the business needs further support.
 For example, you might have identified that completed projects typically finish late due to poor estimating, so your plans for next year would want to include better support for project teams during the estimating phase, and perhaps additional tools or training.